2025–26 Liga MX season: Torneo Apertura

-The Apertura 2025 will be the first tournament of the season and will begin on 11 July 2025.
-The defending champions are Toluca.
+The Apertura 2025 was the first tournament of the season and began on 11 July 2025.
+The defending champions were Toluca.

-For the 2025 Leagues Cup, there will only be a one-weekend break for the group stage, which will be played between 29 July and 7 August.
-The rest of the competition will be played midweek, so there will be no month-long break as in previous seasons.
+For the 2025 Leagues Cup, there was only a one-weekend break for the group stage, which was played between 29 July and 7 August.
+The rest of the competition was played midweek, so there was no month-long break as in previous seasons.